spacepy/spacepy/Doc/source/quickstart.rst

 Converters to/from datamodel
 ----------------------------

-Currently converters to HDF5 and NASA CDF are under development, as are extractors that unpack data from these formats into a SpacePy datamodel.
+Currently converters exist to read HDF5 and NASA CDF files directly to a SpacePy datamodel.
+This capability also exists for JSON-headed ASCII files (RBSP/AutoPlot-compatible).
+A converter from the datamodel to HDF5 is now available and a converter to NASA CDF is under development.
 Also under development is the reverse of the SpaceData.flatten method, so that flattened objects can be restored to their former glory.

 Empiricals Module
 =================

 The empiricals module provides access to some useful empirical models.
-As of SpacePy 0.1.1, the models available are:
+As of SpacePy 0.1.2, the models available are:

-    * An empirical parametrization of the L* of the last closed drift shell (Lmax)
+    * :func:`empiricals.getLmax` An empirical parametrization of the L* of the last closed drift shell (Lmax)
-    * The plasmapause location, following either Carpenter and Anderson (1992) or Moldwin et al. (2002)
+    * :func:`empiricals.getPlasmaPause` The plasmapause location, following either Carpenter and Anderson (1992) or Moldwin et al. (2002)
-    * The magnetopause standoff location (i.e. the sub-solar point), using the Shue et al. (1997) model
+    * :func:`empiricals.getMPstandoff` The magnetopause standoff location (i.e. the sub-solar point), using the Shue et al. (1997) model
+    * :func:`empiricals.vampolaPA` A conversion of omnidirectional electron flux to pitch-angle dependent flux, using the sin :sup:`n` model of Vampola (1996)

-Each model is called by passing it a Ticktock object (see above) which then calculates the model output using the 1-hour Qin-Denton OMNI data (from the OMNI module; see above).
+Each of the first three models is called by passing it a Ticktock object (see above) which then calculates the model output using the 1-hour Qin-Denton OMNI data (from the OMNI module; see above).
 For example::